 The data file spVolunteerWork contains up to three reported volunteer work activities per participant.
-In addition to the area of activity concerned (t262950\g1) and the time spent on it (t261903), the dataset also provides information on the requirements of the volunteer work activity and the proportion of women and persons with a migrant background in it.
+In addition to the area of activity concerned ( $t{262950_g1}$ ) and the time spent on it ( $t{261903}$ ), the dataset also provides information on the requirements of the volunteer work activity and the proportion of women and persons with a migrant background in it.

-Example 32 (Stata): Working with spVolunteerWork (find R example here)
+Example 33 (Stata): Working with spVolunteerWork (find R example here)

 '''

 open the data file

 use ${datapath}/SC6_spVolunteerWork_D${version}.dta, clear

-change language to english (defaults to german) '''
+change language to english (defaults to german)

+label language en

+evaluate which ids are needed to identify single rows

+isid ID_t volunteer

+'''